kocevblagojcho-cell/ecommerce-project/README.md

-# E-commerce веб сајт
+# E-commerce Website

-Ово је пројекат респонзивног e-commerce веб сајта направљен помоћу HTML-а, CSS-а и Bootstrapa.
+This is a responsive e-commerce website project created using HTML, CSS, and Bootstrap.

-## 📌 Опис
+## 📌 Description

-Пројекат представља једноставну онлајн продавницу са модерним и респонзивним дизајном.
-Укључује приказ производа, навигациони мени и основну структуру странице.
+The project is a simple online store with a modern and responsive design.
+It includes a product display, a navigation menu, and a basic page structure.

-## 🚀 Технологије
+## 🚀 Technologies

 * HTML5
 * CSS3
 * Bootstrap

-## 📂 Структура пројекта
+## 📂 Project Structure

 * index.html
-* css/ (стилски фајлови)
+* css/ (style files)
-* js/ (JavaScript фајлови)
+* js/ (JavaScript iles)
-* images/ (све слике коришћене у пројекту)
+* images/ (all images used in the project)

-## ✨ Функционалности
+## ✨ Features

-* Респонзивни дизајн (прилагођен мобилним уређајима)
-* Секције за приказ производа
+* Responsive design (mobile-friendly)
+* Product display sections
-* Навигациона трака
+* Navigation bar
-* Чист и једноставан кориснички интерфејс
+* Clean and simple user interface

-## 📎 Аутор
+## 📎 Author

 Blagojcho Kocev